Grisaille is a monochrome painting executed entirely in different shades of gray or a grayish tone.

 ‘Gris’ is a french term for gray.
 Paintings in a brown scale are referred to as brunaille and paintings in a green scale are referred to as verdaille.

-In the 20th Century with the prominence of painting alla prima, the grisaille method is not commonly practised.
+In the 20th Century with the prominence of painting alla prima, the grisaille method is not commonly practiced.

 Thanks for Reading!